CACHE Level 1 Diploma in Caring for Children

 You may start at any time and have a full year to complete your studies.
 It is truly flexible and is designed to be adaptable around your lifestyle and other commitments.

-- Dedicated personal tutor support
+- Dedicated personal tutor support with unlimited email access.

-- Assignment marking and feedback
+- Assignment marking and feedback from your personal tutor.

-- FREE CACHE Alumni Membership for 2 years
+- FREE CACHE Alumni membership for two years.

 * Not included with the online study option